Part 3: Calculations

 It’s important to note that these television/broadcast resolutions don’t apply to direct-view video implementations—except to show that initial video resolutions will vary.
 All video input is reduced via sampling to achieve the desired display resolution and effect on a façade.

 Reproducing a video signal with 1:1 pixel mapping on an LED display requires a substantial pixel count.
 For example, true NTSC video output requires 337,920 pixels, PAL output requires 405,504 pixels, and digital video output requires 786,432 pixels.

-However, you can use a controller such as Video System Manager Pro to reduce the required pixel count for any video format by sampling and distributing pixels from the source video to match your installation.
+However, you can reduce the required pixel count for any video format by sampling and distributing pixels from the source video to match your installation.
 For example, if you retain the horizontal resolution of a digital video source (1024 lines wide), but sample every tenth line of pixels vertically (76 lines high instead of 768 lines), you can retain the correct aspect ratio while exponentially reducing the pixel count.
 From a distance, even with only 76 lines of vertical output, the human eye can still discern video images because the horizontal resolution is dense.

 An installation using 1024 x 76 nodes would have a pixel count of 77,824 but still display high-quality digital video output.
 This method is especially effective when creating an installation that covers a building which, by necessity, already has spacing between lines of video due to windows and other architectural features.

 Direct-view luminaire installations can be controlled via either DMX or Ethernet.
 DMX is appropriate for relatively simple installations, or for installations where all lights operate in unison—for example, for accenting, perimeter lighting, or cove lighting applications.